MLA Research, Development, and Demonstration Project Grant

 hold a graduate degree in library science.

 - The applicant must be a practicing health sciences librarian/professional with at least two years of professional experience.

 - be a citizen of or have permanent residence status in either the United States or Canada.

 - be a member of the Medical Library Association.

-- In the case of a research group, at least one person in group must be a MLA member and meet the above criteria.
+- In the case of a research group, at least one person in the group must be an MLA member and meet the above criteria.

-- Consideration may be given in exceptional cases to an outstanding candidates not meeting all the criteria above.
+- Consideration may be given in exceptional cases to an outstanding candidate not meeting all the criteria above.

 - persons who are knowledgeable about the applicant/group's character, education, and abilities